nikasimovich/art20/syllabus.md

 ### Project Critiques

 Every project will end in a critique.
 All students in class are required to participate in these reviews and discussions and missing a critique for any reason prevents you from getting full credit on the project.
 During the critique, two student peers will have active roles in each critique:
-- The First Responder – The first responder will summarize/reframe the presenter’s project and provide initial feedback.
+- The First Responder – The first responder will kick off our discussion and respond to the presenter&rsquo;s work.
-- The Note Taker – The note taker will write down the group comments and write a digestible overview, which will be shared on a public document as a class resource.
+- The Note Taker – The note taker will summarize the group&rsquo;s comments and write a digestible overview, which will be shared on a public document as a class resource.
 All students should participate in each discussion and provide feedback in the form of a neutral observation or value judgment.
 Please be respectful — our full attention will be given to the presenter.

 ### Reading Responses